dmis-lab/Monet/README.md

 ### Why Monet?

 Unlike traditional approaches using post-hoc reconstruction (like Sparse Autoencoders), **Monet** integrates interpretability directly into its architecture.
-This enables both deeper understanding of model internals and practical behavior control.
+This enables both transparent understanding of model internals and fundamental behavior control.
 By scaling monosemantic experts, Monet paves the way for more transparent and controllable language models.

 ## News